gideon607/CF-GREED_FEAR/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ```

-This `README.md` provides a comprehensive overview of your project, making it easy for contributors to add their insight.
+This `README.md` provides a comprehensive overview of the CF-GREED_FEAR project, making it easy for contributors to add their insight.